Delhi Metro trains start running with 100 pc seating capacity; standing not allowed in coaches | Business

 As and when further relaxations are announced by the authorities, the DMRC will ensure that all steps are taken from its end to provide ease of entry and convenient travel to the general public, officials said.

-In view of the latest guidelines issued on Saturday by the city government regarding COVID-19 containment, services began this morning with full seating capacity.
+In view of the latest guidelines issued on Saturday by the of city government regarding Covid containment, services began this morning with full seating capacity.
 However, there is still no provision for standing travel inside coaches, as has been since June 7, they said.

+Around 8 am, the DMRC tweeted: ''Mild tremors were confirmed around 6.42 AM in the morning.
+As a standard procedure, trains were run on cautionary speed and stationed at next platform.
+The services are now running normally''.

-And, effectively the carrying capacity is about 17-18 per cent which was, 10 per cent since June 7, due to 50 per cent rule, they said.
+Effectively, the carrying capacity is about 17-18 per cent which was 10 per cent since June 7 due to 50 per cent rule, they said.

+According to the 50 per cent rule, passengers were to sit on alternate seats to ensure social distancing.

 As travel in standing position is still not permitted by the authorities, entry at stations will also continue to be regulated through identified gates as per the ongoing practice, officials said.